irmb/virtualfluids/README.md

 ### <a id="options"></a> Options
 - BUILD_VF_CPU
-  - Build VirtualFluids cpu variant
+  - Build VirtualFluids CPU variant
 - BUILD_VF_GPU
-  - Build VirtualFluids gpu variant
+  - Build VirtualFluids GPU variant
 - BUILD_VF_UNIT_TESTS
   -  Build VirtualFluids unit tests
 - VF_DOUBLE_ACCURACY
-    - gpu change between Double and Single Precision
+    - GPU change between Double and Single Precision

 ### Result Files
 The output files can be found in `<build directory>/bin/output`.
+As there is an usually high amount of data, you might want to change the output path in the main function.

 The CPU part generates a set of multiple output directories in the prescribed output path.
 The flow fields can be found in the _mq_ directory.
 To view the flow fields, it is most conveniant to open the _mq_collection.pvd_ file in Paraview.
 The _bc_ directory contains the boundary condition information, the _geo_ directory contains information on the geometry of the flow domain and the _blocks_ directory contains the block grid.